Discworld: Storylines

+The Discworld novels can be read chronologically, and were originally published as a continuous series.
+However, they are also grouped into sub-series of related novels which contain the same characters or themes.
+The editions published by Transworld from 2023 assign 30 of the novels to five sub-series, identified by a subtitle on the cover, which respectively group the novels about the Discworld's witches, its wizards, the Ankh-Morpork City Watch, and the characters Death and Tiffany Aching.
+The Discworld Emporium organises all of the novels except The Last Hero into seven sub-series, focussed respectively on the Discworld's witches, gods, and industrial revolution, the Ankh-Morpork City Watch, the wizards of Unseen University, the character Death, and novels aimed at younger readers.

 Rincewind

 Rincewind was the first protagonist of Discworld.
 He is a wizard with no skill, no wizardly qualifications, and no interest in heroics.
+However, his lack of most magical abilities alongside the development of particular magical talents are partially due to a fundamental magical spell lodging itself in his mind and scaring all the other spells away.
 He is extremely cowardly but is constantly thrust into dangerous adventures.
 He saves Discworld on several occasions, and has an instrumental role in the emergence of life on Roundworld (Science of Discworld).

 Other characters in the Rincewind story arc include Cohen the Barbarian, an aging hero of the old fantasy tradition, out of touch with the modern world and still fighting despite his advanced age; Twoflower, a naive tourist from the Agatean Empire (inspired by cultures of East Asia, particularly Japan and China); and The Luggage, a magical, semi-sentient and aggressive multi-legged travelling accessory.
 Rincewind appears in eight Discworld novels as well as the four Science of Discworld supplementary books.

 Death

 Death, a seven-foot skeleton in a black robe who rides a pale horse named Binky, appears in every novel except The Wee Free Men and Snuff, although sometimes with only a few lines.
 His dialogue is always depicted in SMALL CAPS without quotation marks.
 Several characters have said that his voice seemed to reach their minds without making a sound.

 Death guides souls from this world to the next.
 Over millennia he has developed a fascination with humanity to a point and feels protective of it.
-He adopted a human daughter and took on a human apprentice.
+In the novel Mort, he adopted a human daughter and took on a human apprentice.
 Eventually the daughter and apprentice had a daughter, Susan Sto Helit, a primary character in Soul Music, Hogfather, and Thief of Time.

 Characters that often appear with Death include his butler Albert, his granddaughter Susan Sto Helit, the Death of Rats in charge of gathering the souls of rodents, Quoth the raven, and the Auditors of Reality, the closest thing Death has to a nemesis.

 Five Discworld novels feature prominently either Death or Susan with Death appearing.
 He also appears in the short stories Death and What Comes Next, Theatre of Cruelty and Turntables of the Night.